 - Update ZSH permissions as outlined here.

-- Terminal Preferences - Changed default profile to Ocean and font to 'Source Code Pro for Powerline'
+- Terminal Preferences - Changed default profile to Pro and font to ‘Source Code Pro for Powerline’ size 11.

 - VS Code User Preferences - Changed Terminal › Integrated: Font Family to 'Source Code Pro for Powerline'